-Modifying child “custody” is difficult – but not as difficult as it once was…
+Modifying child “custody” is difficult—but not as difficult as it once was…

-Negotiations for my divorce have been going on for a long time, but now it looks like we can settle all the issues except child custody.
-Should I settle the case and let my wife have the primary allocation of parenting time (residential custody) and come back later to seek primary parenting time (custody)?
+Negotiations for my divorce have been going on for a long time, but now it looks like we can settle all the issues except custody.
+Should I settle the case and let my wife have the primary allocation of parenting time and come back later to seek primary parenting time (custody)?

-Rule for Petition of Change of Custody
+Special Rule for Petitions of Change of Custody

 Is there a special rule that applies to a change of orders allocating parental responsibility within two years of the original grant?